-Analytical Approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Impact of Parent or Group Support on an Issuer's Credit Rating Parent/Group support The rating assigned factors in the very high likelihood of its parent entity, GMPL (rated [ICRA]A+ (Stable)/[ICRA]A1]), extending financial support to it because of the close business linkages between them.
+Analytical Approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Passenger Road Transport Entities Parent/Group support The rating assigned factors in the very high likelihood of its parent entity, GMPL (rated [ICRA]A+ (Stable)/[ICRA]A1]), extending financial support to it because of the close business linkages between them.
 ICRA also expects GMPL to be willing to extend financial support to GEPL out of its need to protect its reputation from the consequences of a group entity's distress.
 Consolidation/Standalone The rating is based on the standalone financial profile of the company.